getguesstimate/guesstimate-app/README.md

 `cd guesstimate-app`

-`npm install`
+`yarn install`

-`npm start`
+`yarn dev`

 There are often errors with specific things, but it depends on what is already installed on the computer.
 Later we could put it in a docker container or something.

 ## Performance Testing \& Optimization

-When running in development mode (`npm start`), Guesstimate records performance statistics about a subset of its react renders, actions, and selectors.
+When running in development mode (`yarn dev`), Guesstimate records performance statistics about a subset of its react renders, actions, and selectors.
 These statistics are recorded and accessible through a Javascript object embedded in the window, called `recorder`, with the following API: